cert-ee/cuckoo3/docs/src/introduction/cuckoo.md

 #### Supported host(s)

-The recommended host operating system is Ubuntu 20.04.
+The recommended host operating system is Ubuntu 22.04.
 Cuckoo 3 currently only runs on Linux hosts.
-The recommended Python versions is 3.8.
+The recommended Python version is 3.10.

 #### Supported guest operating systems